coder137/lowlevel_rust/minimal_buildsystem/README.md

 ### [build_debug | build_release]

-Makes a debug or release build of the project using the default target microcontroller architecture
+Makes a debug or release build of the project using the microcontroller target

 See `.cargo/config.toml`, **build.target** field

+### test

+Make a build of the project using the default system host toolchain and target

+Run `rustup default` to see your system host toolchain Run `rustup target list` to see the system host target installed for your toolchain

 ### flash_debug